What is a healthy blood pressure level?

 Alongside dietary and lifestyle changes, there are also several supplements that may help to regulate high blood pressure.

 Omega-3 fatty acids play a role in supporting normal cardiac function.
 But omega-3s may also have a beneficial effect on high blood pressure.
-Studies suggest that omega-3s can cause a small but significant decrease in blood pressure15.
-As many people don’t consume enough omega-3 through the diet, a supplement is often a better alternative.
-For more on this, see our guide to regulating hypertension with circulease.
+Studies suggest that omega-3s can cause a small but significant decrease in blood pressure.15 As many people don’t consume enough omega-3 through the diet, a supplement is often a better alternative.

 1PHE (2017).
 Health matters: combating high blood pressure, Public Health England